ePages-de/epages-docs/_posts/2017/2017-02-20-continuous-documentation-with-ansible.md

 There is also a file `vars/main.yml` inside a role that can be used to document [variables](http://docs.ansible.com/ansible/playbooks_variables.html), but generally any role should be considered "immutable", similar to a class in OO programming.
 Only when it is used in a playbook will it receive its arguments.
 Assigning role variables in playbooks is a very straight forward way to document things, as it only requires to know about playbook and the scope of the involved roles.
 Other places to put variables include `group_vars/<groupname>.yml` and `host_vars/<inventory-hostname>.yml`.
 The latter should be avoided, because we are trying to get rid of host-specific configuration to begin with.
-Group vars could be considered acceptable, but the goal should always be to encapsulate as much behaviour into roles as possible.
+Group vars could be considered acceptable, but the goal should always be to encapsulate as much behaviour as possible into roles.
 Talking about hosts and groups this leads over to the next section, the inventory.

 ### Inventory